mihaicris-adoreme/cordial-ios-sdk/README.md

 [cordialAPI registerForPushNotifications];
 ```

-##  Deep links
+##  Deep Links
-The SDK allows to track opening deep links.
+Cordial SDK allows you to track deep link open events.
 Two types of deep links are supported: universal links and URL scheme links.
-In order to allow the SDK to track opening deep links make sure to implement protocol `CordialDeepLinksDelegate`.
-The protocol contain callback that will be called once the app gets a chance of opening a deep link.
+In order to allow the SDK to track deep links, make sure to implement the `CordialDeepLinksDelegate` protocol.
+The protocol contains callbacks that will be called once the app gets the chance to open a deep link.

-In the body of function `AppDelegate.didFinishLaunchingWithOptions` provide the following implementation:
+In the body of the `AppDelegate.didFinishLaunchingWithOptions` function, provide the following implementation:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___